 Always use an active voice for your sentences.
 Make sure you keep your subject at the start of a sentence.
 Active voice is a great way of creating reader-friendly content.

 5. Incorporate visual content

-When it comes to creating great content, it is crucial to understand that an article is not all about words and sentences.
+When creating great content, it is crucial to understand that an article is not all about words and sentences.
 There are a lot of other things that give life to your article.
 The first thing you will need to add is real-life examples that can help a reader relate to the central theme of your article.
 Along with these, you can use images, data, tables, charts, and infographics.
 Images and diagrams help a reader understand a topic or a concept better.
 As a result, they also help your article stand out from the crowd and enhance your website’s SEO.
-Thus, as many as 88% of marketers prefer the use of visuals in their content since 64% of buyers are more likely to purchase after viewing a video or visual graphics about your product/service.
+Thus, as many as 88% of marketers prefer visuals in their content since 64% of buyers are more likely to purchase after viewing a video or visual graphics about your product/service.